Lake Abaya

 The only outflow of the lake is through the lower reaches of Kulfo River directly below an alluvial fan at an elevation of 1,190 m (at 6.0109°N 37.5854°E).
 The riverbed acts as an spillway in the case of high lake levels and discharges the excess water into Lake Chamo.
 Usually, the lake level oscillates somewhat, in 2017 it was at 1,175 m, 15 m below the overflow level.
-In the last 50 years, the lake level oscillated only ±1.5 m around a mean value which is well below the overflow level.
+In the last 50 years, the lake level has oscillated only ±1.5 m around a mean value which is well below the overflow level.
 Consequently, the maximum depth of the lake changes only slightly from year to year, in the year 2002 the lake had a maximum depth of 13.1 meters.

 In 1896 Lake Abaya was renamed "Lake Margherita" after the Queen Margherita of Savoy, wife of King Humbert I of Italy by the Italian explorer Vittorio Bottego who first explored the region.
 The name "Lake Margherita" (Lago Margherita) is still used in Italy.